DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/controlled-and-uncontrolled-modes.md

 }
 ```

-If you need to apply a new configuration to the Grid, update the parent component state using the `setState` method, which causes the component rendering with new state applied.
+If you need to apply a new configuration to the Grid, update the parent component state using the `setState` method.

 Note that all the state management plugins use a serializable state.
 This means that you can persist it in a [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) or any other storage that can store string values.